- Sanskrit

 AIIS assists students in finding local accommodation.
 Please note that AIIS Pune Language Center is far from the main city area, therefore the distance from the home/apartment can vary from 10-15 kms, one way.
 Depending on the size of the Program and the availability of suitable accommodations, students are sometimes housed in furnished apartments, but more commonly live in "paying guest" or "home-stay" arrangements in private homes, preferably with families who speak the target language (Not appicable for Sanskrit, Pali and Prakrit).
 Detailed guidelines will also be sent to students once they are accepted into an AIIS Program.

-Mr. Anil Inamdar, Administrative Officer [Mobile No.8308195791 Email ID-aiispune@aiis.edu.in] will meet you at the Pune airport/Pune Railway station/Pune Bus Stand, as per arrival details communicated by you.
+Pick up: A representative of AIIS Pune will meet you at the Pune airport/Pune Railway station, as per arrival details communicated by you.

-Please note the below given address of the Hotel wherein; overnight initial stay (on twin sharing basis) for all participants has been arranged for the one overnight [10/6/2024) stay on your arrival, as per institute rules (Check Inn 12:00 Check Out 8.30 a.m.) with Complimentary breakfast arrangement).
+Initial Stay and Orientation: Please note the address of the Hotel given below wherein; overnight initial stay (on twin sharing basis) for all participants has been arranged for the one overnight stay upon your arrival, as per institute rules (Check Inn 12:00 Check Out 8.30 a.m.) with Complimentary breakfast arrangement).

 PYC Hindu Gymkhana & Sports Foundation